-“You are to take this with you,” Pam said, pointing to the haunted item.
+“You are to take that with you!”
+Pam demanded, pointing to the haunted item.
 “I’ve had enough of this and so has my husband.”

-“We’ve had a misunderstanding,” I said.
+“We’ve had a misunderstanding,” I said, almost pleading with her.
 “I really do apologize, I think your husband is right.
 Call your priest, he will know what to do.”